Smilin-Dominator/mysql-and-python-billing/README.md

     - <font size="6">Download The Latest (main.zip) From The GitHub Page **(Optional: Read README.md, its the manual)**
     - Open Powershell and Type `./main.exe` And It Should Setup Everything</font>
+- Notes Common To Both
+    - If you have a MySQL Server instance, don't create a docker container, but if you don't install [docker-compose](https://docs.docker.com/compose/install/) and then run the program.

 ### Scenarios and Combatting Them
 <font size="6">Here are some scenarios you are quite likely to encounter, even if you don't you'll know